 On the day of delivery there will typically be a HIAB lorry or in some instances, a crane and a separate lorry outside of your home.
 In about 90% of cases it will be possible to deliver without requiring a road closure, depending on the width of your road and parking restrictions.
 If not, an application will be made to close the road as part of our service.
 The road closure is normally only needed during working hours for the installation day, thus minimising inconvenience for neighbours.
 We will communicate with your neighbours ahead of the installation to let them know of the works and any changes to their access that may occur.

 If my road needs to be closed how long does this take to arrange?

 This varies depending on your borough or council.
 It can take 6-13 weeks for the application to be processed, although in some cases it is possible to arrange a closure sooner.
 The road closure application can run concurrently with your planning application and/or party wall notices so should not add any time to the overall project.

 If my road doesn’t require closing, what is the timescale for obtaining a crane licence?

-If your road is sufficiently wide and does not require a closure, it will normally only be necessary to suspend parking bays.
+If your road does not require a closure, it will normally only be necessary to suspend parking bays.
 If a mobile crane is required to complete delivery of your loft, we will also need to obtain a crane licence for the day of delivery.
 The timescale for the various applications is around 3 weeks.

 How will I know if the road is wide enough to carry out the work?

 One of our team will carry out an initial survey of your road, working out whether a road closure is necessary.
 Only very narrow, steep or bendy roads are unsuitable to receive a modular delivery.